wytlines100/UnverifiedV2/README.md

 I grant users premission to **USE** the client private and public

-# Note: wytlines has went inactive, you can still attempt to reach him via email!
+# Note: wytlines has returned to discord, join https://dsc.gg/unverifiedv2 for more.